watem-sedem/watem-sedem/docs/input.rst

 CN map filename
 ***************

 Filename of the CN map.
-This raster is only mandatory when :ref:`simple = 0 <simple>`
+This raster is only mandatory when :ref:`simple = 0 <simple>`.

+This raster contains a CN-value for every pixel in the model domain.

+TO DO: datatype map?

 Outlet map filename
 *******************

 Filename of the outlet map.
 This raster is only mandatory when :ref:`Manual outlet selection = 1 <manualoutlet>`.

+Every outletpixel needs a unique id.
+These integer id's are stored in the outlet map.
+All other pixels are zero.

+The datatype of the outlet map is integer16.

+.. _ktilmap:

 ktil map filename
 *****************

 Filename of the ktil map.
+The ktil map contains values for ktil, the transport capacity coefficient for tillage erosion.
 This raster is only mandatory when :ref:`Create ktil map = 0 <createktil>`.

+TO DO: dataype map?

 Rainfall filename
 *****************

+Filename of a textfile with rainfall values.
+The text file contains a table (tab delimeted) with two columns without header.
+The first column contains the time in minutes (starting from 0), the second column contains the rainfall in mm.

+The rainfall file is only mandatory when :ref:`Use R = 0 <useR>`.

 K factor filename
 *****************

 Filename of the K-factor map.
+The soil erosivity factor or K-factor of the RUSLE-equation for every pixel in the modeldomain is stored in the K-factor map (kg.h/MJ.mm).

 C factor map filename
 *********************

 Filename of the C-factor map.
+This raster contains values between 0 and 1 and represent the dimensionless C-factor in the RUSLE equation.
+Pixels outside the modeldomain are set to zero.

+The dataype of the outlet map is float32.

+.. _ktcmap:

 ktc map filename
 ****************

-Filename of the ktc map.
+Filename of the ktc map, a raster with transport capacity coeficients.
 This raster is only mandatory when :ref:`Create ktc map = 0 <createktc>`.

+The dataype of the ktc map is float32.

 Parameters
 ==========